marcelagmrtnz/esu-faq-phraselator/README.md

 ```
 ./phraselate.sh
 ```
-If you'd like to just run the phraselator script, use the following commands.<br>
+If you'd like to just run the phraselator script, use the following command.<br>
 ```
-python3 phraselate.py --questions [questions_filename]
+python3 phraselate.py [--questions questions_filename] [--query "query string"]
 ```
+- '--questions' is used to specify the FAQ filename
+- '--query' is used to specify the query to be used (this is automatically filled by ASR output if the whole phraselator is used).
+If only phraselate.py is run, and this flag is not specified, an empty string will be queried.

 ## References
 - [NLTK](https://www.nltk.org/)